 Hot Wheels

-One of my favorite things with my five-year-old is picking out Hot Wheels.
+One of my favorite things to do with my youngest is picking out Hot Wheels.
 We’ve been doing it for years!
 He checks out the little details and ensures the selected car is just right.
 Get started with this collection.

 I love the simple creativity of this dollhouse.
-It is compact for small children and allows imaginary play. – Imaginary play is another thing that can be cut short once kids reach school age.
-Allow your children the time to dive deep into imaginary play and discover ways to express their emotions with this dollhouse.
+It is compact for small children and allows for imaginary play.
+Imaginary play is another thing that can be cut short once kids reach school age.
+Allow your children to immerse themselves in imaginative play and explore ways to express their emotions with this dollhouse.
 This dollhouse is wonderful for open-ended play.

-Brio tracks are another winner here.
-They have come in and out of play over the past three years but never disappear.
+Wooden tracks are another winner here.
+They have come in and out of play over the past three years, but never disappeared.

 LEGO Classic Set